15% of your income = freedom

 Very simple – it comes from the notion of Pay Yourself First.
 This means that every time you receive your income, you allocate 15% to yourself.
 Yourself means your goals: paying off debt, a new car, investments, a nice trip, etc.

 The thing is, you allocate that money away the second you receive your paycheck/loan.
 You can’t spend it on going out, food or rent.
 That money is for the very personal goals, the ones with a future.
 This is why it’s part of the Adulting section of Financially Mint.

-How do I implement it in university?
+How do I implement it in my early twenties?

 You work on your 15% through your budget.
 And guess what, it’s super simple and only takes 10 minutes.

 I dedicated an entire section to it on this website, so check out the Budgeting in 10 minutes page.

 The magic of this is that by first saving and then spending, you are prioritising your long term goals, you’re putting yourself first.
 And getting into this habit at such a young age is… priceless.

 The other magic part of this is that there’s no more stress about ‘oh damn, I didn’t save a lot of money this month’, because every month you’re automatically putting away that 15% somewhere safe.
 And by giving yourself less to spend, it’s hard to go over budget.